-Methods: In this cross-sectional study, 116 colon biopsy samples from patients suspected of Hirschsprung’s disease who referred to Mofid Children’s Hospital during 2021–2022 were independently and blindly reviewed.
-Demographic information of the patients was recorded.
-The samples were first analyzed using hematoxylin and eosin (H&E) staining to assess the presence or absence of ganglion cells, followed by immunohistochemistry (IHC) evaluation for the PHOX2B marker.
+Methods: In this cross- sectional study, 116 colon biopsy samples from patients suspected of Hirschsprung’s disease who were referred to Mofid Children’s Hospital during 2021-2022 were independently and blindly reviewed.
+Patients’ demographic information was recorded.
+The samples were first analyzed using hematoxylin and eosin (H&E) staining to assess the presence or absence of ganglion cells, followed by immunohistochemical (IHC) evaluation of the PHOX2B marker.

-Results: The results showed that the sensitivity of PHOX2B in diagnosing Hirschsprung’s disease was 100%, and its specificity was 95.65%.
+Results: The sensitivity of PHOX2B for diagnosing Hirschsprung’s disease was 100%, and its specificity was 95.65%.
 The positive predictive value (PPV) was 97.22%, and the negative predictive value (NPV) was 100%.
-The overall accuracy of the test was 98.28%.
-Among the 116 patients, Hirschsprung’s disease was confirmed in 70 cases and ruled out in 46.
-The findings obtained from H&E and PHOX2B staining were completely concordant (100%) between the two pathologists.
+The overall diagnostic accuracy was 98.28%.
+Among the 116 patients, Hirschsprung’s disease was confirmed in 70 cases and excluded in 46 cases.
+The findings from H&E and PHOX2B staining showed complete concordance (100%) between the two pathologists.

-Conclusion: PHOX2B marker demonstrates high sensitivity and specificity, making it an effective diagnostic tool for Hirschsprung’s disease.
-These findings indicate that the use of this marker can play a key role in accurate diagnosis and detection of the disease.
+Conclusion: The PHOX2B marker demonstrates high sensitivity and specificity, making it an effective diagnostic tool for Hirschsprung’s disease.
+These findings suggest that its use may play a key role in the accurate diagnosis and detection of this condition.

 | Rights and permissions | |